 Is It Legal To Build A Rifle?

 It is in most states.
-It certainly is legal to build a rifle where I live.
+It certainly is legal to build a rifle where I live (or so, according to this great resource I found online).
 We are not talking about a loophole in some law.
 This is very legal in most states.

 I am paraphrasing here and I am not a lawyer.
 You should consult legal counsel or do your own research regarding the laws in your state.